 Bulgaria

 When talking about outsourcing to Eastern Europe, we cannot forget Bulgaria.
 In 2021, its exports of ICT services constituted $2.1B and are projected to reach $2.6B by 2026.
-As stated in the Emerging Europe report, the Bulgarian IT market employs around 101,400 ICT specialists.
+The Emerging Europe report states that the Bulgarian IT market employs around 108,600 ICT specialists.

-Approximately 2,000 ICT graduates enter the market annually and more than 220 educational establishments offer diverse opportunities for technical students.
+Approximately 2,335 ICT graduates enter the market annually, and more than 220 educational establishments offer diverse opportunities for technical students.

-Bulgarian outsourcing vendors are well known for the quality of their services.
-A little over 200 companies cater to the clients in financial and business sectors, IT, healthcare, and e-commerce.
+Bulgarian outsourcing vendors offer diverse expertise, with over 230 companies catering to clients in financial and business sectors, IT, healthcare, and ecommerce.

-The country also benefits from the presence of the global IT giant – Hewlett-Packard, which employs more than 6,000 IT specialists.
-Bulgaria has a rather high number of R&D offices of multinational IT corporations such as HP, SAP, Johnson Controls, Oracle, VMware, CISCO, ProSyst, and Atos.
+The country also benefits from the presence of the global IT giant—Hewlett-Packard, which employs over 6,000 IT specialists.
+Bulgaria has a relatively high number of R&D offices of multinational IT corporations such as HP, SAP, Johnson Controls, Oracle, VMware, CISCO, ProSyst, and Atos.
 Moreover, due to the developed IT infrastructure and favorable business climate, the country ranks 11th in the IT Competitiveness ranking by Emerging Europe.
+This strong IT sector makes Bulgaria a compelling destination for IT outsourcing to Eastern Europe, with a skilled workforce and competitive rates.

 You may find this interesting: Hiring Bulgarian developers: talent pool, expertise, education and more

-The Baltic region is recognized as one of the most economically stable locations in Europe, boasting high levels of digital solution adoption and effective legislation that ensures data security.
-The launch of e-programs, ease of doing business, cyber security and low corruption rates foster IT industry development in the region.
+The Baltic region is recognized as one of Europe's most economically stable locations.
+It boasts high levels of digital solutions adoption and effective legislation ensuring data security.
+The launch of e-programs, ease of doing business, cyber security, and low corruption rates foster IT industry development in the region.

-Nevertheless, the pace of software development market growth and digital technologies adoption in Estonia, Latvia, Lithuania are still moderate compared to the Eastern European market leaders.
+Nevertheless, the pace of software development market growth and digital technology adoption in Estonia, Latvia, and Lithuania are still moderate compared to the Eastern European market leaders.

 Lithuania

-The country has attracted the attention of Google, AIG, and Nasdaq which decided to set up their regional development centers there.
-Moreover, such global companies as Uber, IBM, Wix, HP, Virtustream, and Unity have already opened their R&D and IT development centers in Lithuania.
+The country has attracted the attention of Google, AIG, and Nasdaq, which decided to set up regional development centers there.
+Moreover, global companies such as Uber, IBM, Wix, HP, Virtustream, and Unity have opened their R&D and IT development centers in Lithuania.

-On the whole, IT companies in Lithuania have received substantial investments over the past years, which stimulated the growth and development of the IT industry within the country.
+Overall, IT companies in Lithuania have received substantial investments over the past years, stimulating the growth and development of the country's IT industry.

 Estonia

-The ICT sector in Estonia employs around 32,400 specialists with around 800 people graduating with degrees in technical disciplines every year.
+The ICT sector in Estonia employs around 34,400 specialists, and around 1,000 people graduate with degrees in technical disciplines every year.
 Estonian ICT services exports reached $1.24B in 2021 and are expected to grow to $1.5B by 2026.

-Estonia is a well-known tech hub and a popular destination when it comes to startups.
-However, there are also a variety of small vendors to partner with when it comes to outsourcing in Eastern Europe.
+Estonia is a well-known tech hub and a popular destination for startups.
+However, there are also a variety of small vendors with whom to partner when outsourcing in Eastern Europe.

-According to IBIS, the number of software development companies in Estonia grows 1.2% per year on average over the five years between 2018 and 2023.
-According to Statistics Estonia, 37% of local enterprises have established ICT security assessment procedures, whilst 62% of enterprises educate their employees about ICT security.
-Estonian tech companies develop robust security policies mainly to avoid the potential risk of destruction or corruption.
+According to IBIS, Estonia's software development companies have grown by 1.2% per year on average over the five years between 2018 and 2023.
+According to Statistics Estonia, 37% of local enterprises have established ICT security assessment procedures, while 62% of enterprises educate their employees about ICT security.
+Estonian tech companies develop robust security policies to avoid the potential risk of destruction or corruption.

-Estonia is known as the birthplace of Skype and TransferWise along with such influential startups as Pipedrive, Cloutex, Click & Grow, Grabcad, Erply, Fortumo, Lingvist, etc. Moreover, the country attracted such global market players as Microsoft, SAP, Acronis, Parallels to open their R&D centers.
+Estonia is the birthplace of Skype and TransferWise, along with influential startups such as Pipedrive, Cloutex, Click & Grow, Grabcad, Erply, Fortumo, Lingvist, etc. Moreover, the country attracted global market players such as Microsoft, SAP, Acronis, and Parallels to open their R&D centers.
+With its strong focus on cybersecurity and strong tech ecosystem, Estonia is increasingly becoming a preferred destination for IT outsourcing to Eastern Europe.

 Latvia

-The ICT services turnover reached almost $5B in 2021, with the tech market comprising 6% of the country’s GDP.
-The main trade partners of ICT services from Latvia are Sweden, Ireland, and the USA.
+The turnover of ICT services reached almost $5B in 2021, with the tech market comprising 6% of the country’s GDP.
+Latvia's main trade partners in ICT services are Sweden, Ireland, and the USA.

-The Latvian ICT sector employs around 30,000 specialists.
-Approximately 700+ computer science students graduate every year from Latvian universities thus accelerating industry growth.
+The Latvian ICT sector employs around 35,000 specialists.
+Approximately 730+ computer science students graduate annually from Latvian universities, thus accelerating industry growth.

-The evolution of the Latvian IT market led to the birth of such large IT service providers in the country such as Tieto, Evolution, Accenture Latvia, and Lattelecom Technology.
-Moreover, international companies like IBM, PwC, Accenture, KPMG, Siemens, ABB, etc. have already opened their R&D centers in Latvia.
+The evolution of the Latvian IT market led to the birth of large IT service providers in the country, such as Tieto, Evolution, Accenture Latvia, and Lattelecom Technology.
+Moreover, international companies like IBM, PwC, Accenture, KPMG, Siemens, ABB, etc., have already opened their R&D centers in Latvia.

 Moldova